 This is not a small detail.
 It changes the maths considerably.
 If you retire at 50 on £15,000 a year and the state pension picks up the full £11,973 at 67, you only need the portfolio to fully fund 17 years of spending alone, then top up the difference for the rest of your life.
 The pot can therefore be smaller than the naive Rule of 25 suggests, provided you trust that the state pension will still exist in roughly its current form when you reach 67.

 Whether you should trust that is a personal judgement.
-Auto-enrolment, the triple lock, and the political untouchability of pensioner benefits suggest the floor is reasonably solid.
-The slow drift in state pension age and the long-running political debate over the cost of the triple lock suggest the rate of increase is not.
+The triple lock and the political untouchability of pensioner benefits suggest the floor is reasonably solid.
+The slow drift in state pension age suggests the timing is not.
 A prudent PovertyFIRE plan models the state pension at today's real value with no real-terms growth, and treats anything more generous as a windfall.

 When PovertyFIRE Genuinely Works